A Bold Vision for a New Future

 Richard A. Baker, Governor and Executive Chairman of Hudson’s Bay Company

 The multi-million dollar project will create social and economic opportunity, revitalizing the HBC building while preserving its important heritage and helping to revive Winnipeg’s downtown core.
-The project will create significant long-term employment, and over a million working hours during the construction phase, putting people back to work after the COVID-19 pandemic.
+The project will create significant long-term employment, including more than a million working hours during the construction phase.

-The project includes more than 300 affordable housing units for families and postsecondary students, and culturally safe assisted living units for First Nation Elders.
+The project includes more than 350 affordable and market housing units for families, post-secondary students, and Veterans, and culturally safe assisted living units for First Nation Elders.
 Families living in the building and employees who work there will also have access to much needed high quality, licensed child care built on the language nest model.

 The building will transform the main floor, creating a public space that honours our lands and waters in an atrium illuminated by skylights and the soaring sky above, and a place of reflection to honour residential and day school Survivors and commemorate the children who did not make it home.